xieyuheng/inner/source/_posts/person/roland-backhouse/do-it-yourself-type-theory.md

   the answer of the third question can be as simple as be able to define functions.
-  But for type theory to be used as logic, we need to maintain consistent of the logic when introducing new definitions.
+  But for type theory to be used as logic, when introducing new definitions, we need to maintain consistent of the logic.

   When implementing type theory, one starts from Martin-Löf's type theory,